Reed-CompBio/spras/docs/tutorial/beginner.rst

         data_dir: "input"

 In the configuration file, datasets are defined under the datasets section.
-Each dataset you define will be run against all of the algorithms specified in the configuration file.
+Each dataset you define will be run against all of the algorithms enabled in the configuration file.

 The dataset must include the following types of keys and files:

 - label: a name that uniquely identifies a dataset throughout the SPRAS workflow and outputs.
 - node_files: Input files listing the “prizes” or important starting nodes ("sources" or "targets") for the algorithm
 - edge_files: Input interactome or network file that defines the relationships between nodes
-- other_files: A placefolder for potential need for future delevelopment
+- other_files: This is placefolder for potential future delevelopment
 - data_dir: The file path of the directory where the input dataset files are located

 Reconstruction Settings